-- The groups in the drop-down list belong to the same compute location, with the exception of the locations in the following groups:
+- The groups in the drop-down list belong to the same compute location.

 - Select thePreferred time for the upgrade windowfrom the list of available options.Choose from the following upgrade time windows.
 The time windows are local to the location or locations being upgraded and are all four hour windows:

 Palo Alto Networks uses your preference to begin the rollout at the Prisma Access location or locations you selected.The last submission that occurred five days before the scheduled start date will be chosen by the service for the upgrade.
 If you make changes, it might take up to 30 minutes for the changes you made to be displayed in the Upgrade Dashboard on Insights.
 You will be notified via email alert when the Prisma Access has processed and completed the changes.If you do not provide your upgrade preferences five days before the scheduled upgrade window, Palo Alto Networks will automatically select the first set of your deployed Prisma Access locations, notify you of the selection, and upgrade the selected locations on the scheduled date.
 The remaining Prisma Access locations, if any, in your deployment will be upgraded seven days after the selected time window.